Elizabeth Bridget Pigot: Biography

 Pigot was born on 20 September 1783 in St Werburgh's parish in Derby, to Dr John Hollis Pigot and his wife Margaret (born Becher).
 Elizabeth's father, John, was a physician and one of the founders of Derby Philosophical Society with Erasmus Darwin and William Strutt.
 Pigot's father died when he was 36.

-In 1804, when she was 21, she met the sixteen-year-old Byron, who had moved into a house opposite hers in April of that year.
+In 1804, when she was 21, she met the sixteen-year-old Byron, who had moved opposite hers into Burbage Manor, Southwell, in April of that year.
 They became friends and she used to accompany his singing on the piano.
 Pigot and Byron corresponded with each other until 1811.
 During this time Byron was at Trinity College, Cambridge, whereas Pigot appears to have received her education at home or at a nearby girls' school.
 Pigot used to copy out the poems that Byron sent her.
 Some of Byron's early encouragement with his poetry came from Pigot.
 In 1806 and 1807 Elizabeth and her brother John, who was also a friend of Byron's, helped to expedite the publication of three of Byron's poetic works through a publisher in Newark.